Review: Diablo 3 (Console)

 Multiplayer and co-op where the heart of the game is.
 Despite my general distaste for Diablo 3‘s campaign, I’d be lying if I said I didn’t enjoy the game in a couch co-op environment.
 Four player local co-op functions really well, with the only drawback being that you have to take turns managing your inventory/skills with friends.
 So a little bit of coordination is required from all players to share the screen to equip new skills and loot.
 Online multiplayer is not bound to such screen limitations however.
 The netcode for this game is outstanding; joining public lobbies and groups is really fast and I rarely encountered any lag.
 The PC version of Diablo 3 was bound to a client/server infrastructure, meaning all of your characters were stored server side and were inaccessible without logging into battle.net.
 So if you had no Internet connection, you could not play the game at all (always online DRM).
 The console version, thankfully does away with all that, favoring a peer to peer infrastructure with characters all being stored locally on your console.
 Basically you can play your characters in an offline setting all you want.
 There’s even LAN compatibility, which shouldn’t be touted as a feature, but it wasn’t in the PC version.
 Error 37 thankfully has stayed a PC exclusive feature!

 You’re probably well aware of this, but the real money and gold auction houses present in the PC version is not in the console versions.
 Let me tell you, that’s absolutely wonderful.
 The auction house was the root of nearly every issue that plagued the PC version.
 Always online requirement?
 That was there to make sure people were online and help push the real money auction house into players’ eyes.
 Extremely limited drops for good loot?
 That was there to encourage players to go spend money in the real money auction house for good loot.
 That auction house ruined most of Diablo 3 on PC, and removing it entirely from the console version is a total blessing.
 Now that it’s gone you can happily play offline and even find legendary items.
-The drop chance for rare items is far more reasonable now; you can find great stuff easily without sending any money.
+The drop chance for rare items is far more reasonable now; you can find great stuff easily without spending any money.
 It’s a far more balanced experience for adventurers and searchers of the finest wares the hordes of hell can provide.

 My time with the console version of Diablo 3 has been an interesting one.
 It was a reflective experience first and foremost.
 No matter what I was doing I kept thinking back to the release of the PC version.
 How it was such an utterly broken mess in nearly every regard and how it really didn’t live up to the standards set in place by Diablo 2.
 With the console version many of the larger issues are gone and that’s great.
 I still feel though that for me personally that the base game is still a disappointment for a whole slew of reasons that I won’t bore you with.
 For those of you looking for a great co-op experience though, you can’t do much better than the console version of Diablo 3.